szczyglis-dev/py-gpt/docs/source/skills.rst

 Security and permissions
 ------------------------

-A downloaded skill should be treated as third-party extension content.
+A downloaded skill should be treated as third-party add-on content.
 Installing or enabling a skill does **not** grant it additional permissions.

 In particular: